soumende1/Veh-Detection-And-Tracking/README.md

 ### 5.1  Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The problems that I faced while implementing this project were mainly concerned with detection accuracy.
 Balancing the accuracy of the classifier with execution speed was crucial.
 Scanning 190 windows using a classifier that achieves 98% accuracy should result in around 4 misidentified windows per frame.
-Of course, integrating detections from previous frames mitigates the effect of the misclassifications, but it also introduces another problem: vehicles that significantly change position from one frame to the next (e.g. oncoming traffic) will tend to escape being labeled.
-Producing a very high accuracy classifier and maximizing window overlap might improve the per-frame accuracy to the point that integrating detections from previous frames is unnecessary (and oncoming traffic is correctly labeled), but it would also be far from real-time without massive processing power.

 The pipeline is probably most likely to fail in cases where vehicles (or the HOG features thereof) don't resemble those in the training dataset, but lighting and environmental conditions might also play a role (e.g. a white car against a white background).
-As stated above, oncoming cars are an issue, as well as distant cars (as mentioned earlier,smaller window scales tended to produce more false positives, but they also did not often correctly label the smaller, distant cars).

-I believe that the best approach, given plenty of time to pursue it, would be to combine a very high accuracy classifier with high overlap in the search windows.
-The execution cost could be offset with more intelligent tracking strategies, such as:
+As stated above, oncoming cars are an issue, as well as distant cars.
+Smaller window scales tended to produce more false positives, but they also did not often correctly label the smaller, distant cars.It may be worthwhile to combine a very high accuracy classifier with high overlap in the search windows.

+To speed up execution the following techniques can be considered

-determine vehicle location and speed to predict its location in subsequent frames begin with expected vehicle locations and nearest (largest scale) search areas, and preclude overlap and redundant detections from smaller scale search areas to speed up execution use a convolutional neural network, to preclude the sliding window search altogether
+- Determine vehicle location and speed to predict its location in subsequent frames
+-  Preclude overlap and redundant detections, by using expected vehicle locations and nearest (largest scale) search areas
+- Use a convolutional neural networ instead of sliding window search algorithm